Swinexe/scorehud.phar/Home.md

 Till now we haven't done anything to make ScoreHud aware of what tag we would be using and what value should appear on the scoreboard.

-To accomplish this we use `getProcessedTags(Player $player, string $string): array` method and return the array containing the tags this addon would provide.
+To accomplish this we use `getProcessedTags(Player $player): array` method and return the array containing the tags this addon would provide.

 ```php
 /**